-In Raja Nighantu total four kinds of Karavira are described viz.
+In Raja Nighantu, totally four kinds of Karavira are described viz.
 Shweta (white), Rakta (red), Peeta (yellow) and Krishna (black) varieties.

-Distribution- cultivated as or namental shrub in gardens throughout India.
-In Southern India, it is found on the road sides and grown in the fences.
+Cultivated as an ornamental shrub in gardens throughout India.
+In Southern India, it is found on the road sides and grown over the fences.
 Its flowers are used in God worship.

 Major chemical constituents